South College, Durham: Boat club

+In Durham, the club is a regular participant at Durham Regatta, races across the north east and Durham College Rowing events; including winning the Novice Cup (Women's) against UCBC in 2023.

+SCBC was founded in 2020 and is based at the DUBC boathouse at Maiden Castle, and has a fleet of three 4x+ and 1x.
+It is on the River Wear.

 Traditions

 South College has a carved wooden owl named Oswald, which is moved around the college to attend various events.
 He is present at the college matriculation of students, in which students pledge their allegiance to the college motto.
 At college formals, a toast is made to the owl, in which students shout 'to Oswald' and repeat the college motto.